shwetank/extension-docs/tut_sd_extensions.md

 The most common things to do with a Speed Dial in an extension would be to

-1. Get details like the title and the URL of the speed dial.
+1. Get details like the title and the URL of the Speed Dial.
 2. To update the title and URL to something different.

 For the former, you need to use the `get()` variable.
 A callback is triggered which gives you the required details.
 For example,